[Updated after the passing of the Inflation Reduction Act of 2022.]

 400% FPL Cliff Converted To a Slope

 Your tax credit goes down as your income increases.
 Up through the year 2020, the tax credit drops to zero when your MAGI goes above 400% of FPL.
 If your MAGI is $1 above 400% FPL, you pay the full premium with zero tax credit.
-People had to be very careful in tracking their income to make sure it doesn’t go over the cliff.
+People had to be very careful in tracking their income to make sure it didn’t go over the cliff.

-Now thanks to the American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022, for five years only — 2021 through 2025 — this cliff becomes a slope.
+With the American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022, for five years only — 2021 through 2025 — this cliff becomes a slope.
 The tax credit will continue to drop as your income increases but it won’t suddenly drop to zero when your income goes $1 over the cliff.

 The chart above shows the ACA premium tax credit at different income levels for a household of two people in the lower 48 states where the second lowest cost Silver plan costs $1,000/month.
-The blue line is for 2020.
-The orange line is for 2021.
-The gap between the two lines represents the change between 2020 and 2021.
-The new law also increased the tax credit before the old cliff but the increase was much more significant after that point.
-The tax credit was zero at $70,000 income in 2020, but it will be about $500/month in 2021.
+The blue line is for 2020 with the cliff.
+The orange line is for 2021 with a slope.
+The gap between the two lines represents the change from a cliff to a slope.
+The laws also increased the tax credit before the old cliff but the increase was much more significant after that point.

 Because health insurance premium is higher for older folks and health insurance costs more in some areas of the country, the tax credit is also higher for someone older with the same MAGI and in areas where health insurance is more expensive.